DroidDevX/BudgetPlanner/README.md

 # UI events
 - Still part of the home activity view pager, this page contains a scroll bar that displays the selected budget's net income, expense and balance for that particular date it was created in the timeline.
 The chart used came from a 3rd party library named MPCharts, made by Mike Phil.

+- Use the seek bar to select points in the line graph.

+- Click on the settings button next to the seek bar to toogle the visibility of the lines.

 # Home Activity - Accumulated balance tab